DanHodgson12/my-cook-book/README.md

 ## Recipes

 This is the main schema in which information about recipes is stored.
-Each key in the scheme is manipulated in different ways, such as adding the recipe's ID to the user's `my_cookbook` array.
+Each key in the schema is manipulated in different ways, such as:

+- `_id`
+  - Render each recipe in the collapsibles on the Recipes page and Profile page.
+  - Add the recipe to the user's CookBook when they click the 'Save' button on a recipe.
+- `recipe_name`
+  - Render the name of the recipe in the collapsible header and full-recipe page header.
+  - Searchable in the search bar on the Recipes page.
+- `recipe_desc`
+  - Render the description of the recipe in the collapsible body and full-recipe page.
+  - Searchable in the search bar on the Recipes page.
+- `meal_type`
+  - Render the meal type of the recipe in the collapsible body and full-recipe page.
+  - Searchable in the search bar on the Recipes page.
+- `serves`
+  - Render the serving size of the recipe in the collapsible body and full-recipe page.
+- `ready_in`
+  - Render the serving size of the recipe in the collapsible body and full-recipe page.
+- `ingredients`
+  - Render each individual ingredient in an unordered list on the full-recipe page.
+- `method`
+  - Render each individual method step in an ordered list on the full-recipe page.
+- `created_by`
+  - Render the creator of the recipe in the collapsible body and full-recipe page.
+- `recipe_img`
+  - Render an image of the recipe in the collapsible body and full-recipe page.

 ### Model